raae/queen.raae.codes/src/content/landing/index.md

     content: posts
 ---

-**🏴‍☠️ Welcome aboard!
-I'm Queen Raae** — web developer, speaker, and captain of the piratical family business Lilly Labs.

-Currently living the fractional life, helping dev teams find joy in their AI adventures and building things that matter.
-Ready to set sail on your next project?
+**🏴‍☠️ Welcome aboard!** I'm Queen Raae.
+I write about web dev, AI, and building a joyful indie business.
+Subscribe below and explore what's on deck.

 [Learn more about me →](/about/)